 Monday May 21st – strength run

 I had to get out the door early to complete this workout.
 By 6:45am I was running along the Columbia river on a crushed rock/flat trail.
 In this workout, I completed 2 x 2 miles at 6:30 (10k pace).
-Ideally this workout should be 3 x 2m, but I didn’t get started early enough so I could get home clean-up and get to the airport for a 1000am flight.
+Ideally this workout should be 3 x 2m, but I didn’t get started early enough so I could get to the airport for a 1000am flight.
 As with other strength running workouts, the purpose of this workout was to improve endurance (by running at a faster (than Marathon) pace) and improve lactate tolerance (running fast with heavy legs).
 Although this workout can be run on a track, I find that running it on marked trail is far more appealing.

 My pace was a little slow the first 2 mile.
 I did run faster (more on target) the 2nd 2 mile interval.

 2 miles at 13:20 + 6 minutes recovery jog

 Run Distance, Time & Average Pace: 7.2 miles, 56:50 minutes, ave pace 7:52